vibhubhatia007/AllAboutML/linear regression/README.md

-linear regression with complete visualisation
+linear regression with complete visualization.